styler00dollar/VSGAN-tensorrt-docker/README.md

 - TensorRT docker version and ONNX opset seem to influence speed but that wasn't known for quite some time.
 I have a hard time pinpointing which TensorRT and ONNX opset was used.
 Take benchmark as a rough indicator.
 - Colab may change hardware like CPU at any point.
 - Sometimes it takes a very long time to reach the final speed.
 It can happen that not enough time was waited.
-- 3090¹ (+12900k) benches most likely were affected by power lowered power limit.
+- 3090¹ (+11900k) benches most likely were affected by power lowered power limit.
 - 3090² (+5950x) system provided by Piotr Rencławowicz for benchmarking purposes.
+- `int8` does not automatically mean usable model.
+It can differ from normal inference quite a lot without adjusting the model.
+- `thread_queue_size` means `-thread_queue_size 2488320.

 ⓘ means that model not public yet